 There are many external scholarship options for students who are interested in study abroad.
 These scholarships are competitive and have specific requirements restricting such factors as academic majors, countries of study, and financial need.
+Here are a few examples but there are many more out there, you just have to look.

 IIEPassport: Study Abroad Funding